Caucuses / Committees

 AFRAM Solidarity Committee

 The African American Solidarity Committee is committed to enhancing opportunities for education, training, mentorship, leadership development, and networking for SEIU members and staff of African descent.
-This committee promotes social, economic, and political justice within our workplace, our communities, our nation, and within our union.
+This committee promotes social, economic, and political justice within our workplace, communities, country, and union.
 Meetings are held every 3rd Monday of each month from 6 pm – 8 pm.
-For more information contact Chair Madelyn McMillian at: email@example.com.
+For more information, contact Chair Madelyn McMillian at: email@example.com.

 Asian Pacific Islander Caucus

 The Asian Pacific Islander Caucus aims to collaborate with community organizations to address social, economic, housing, working conditions, health, and other issues of concern to the API community.
 We also aim to identify and develop community activists and leaders within the labor movement and in the community.
 We believe in and will fight for the empowerment of APIs in the labor movement where API workers are recognized, valued, and respected.
 Where socio-economic and political power is built and cultivated by APIs.
 Where APIs lead.
 Where APIs are represented in Union leadership bodies and shape the vision and decisions advanced by our Union.
 Where we leave a stronger, better, and more inclusive movement for generations to come.
-Visit our Facebook page for more info
+Visit our Facebook page for more info.
+For more information, contact Yeon Park at firstname.lastname@example.org.

 Climate Justice Committee